KS3 & KS4

 - The importance of maintaining biodiversity.

-- Change in the environment may leave individuals within and species and some entire species, less well adapted to compete successfully and reproduce, which in turn may lead to extinction.
+- Changes in the environment may leave individuals within a species and some entire species, less adapted to compete successfully and reproduce, which in turn may lead to extinction.

 Biology – Key Stage 4